 Postgraduate Certificate in Learning and Teaching in Higher Education - University of Birmingham.

-Lisa founded and leads the UK Bipolar Disorder Research Network (BDRN) in collaboration with colleagues at Cardiff University.
-With funding from two of the world’s leading medical research charities, the Wellcome Trust and the Stanley Medical Research Institute, BDRN is recruiting one of the largest research samples of individuals with bipolar disorder in the world (currently, 7000+ and counting).
+Lisa founded the UK Bipolar Disorder Research Network (BDRN) in collaboration with colleagues at Cardiff University.
+With funding from two of the world’s leading medical research charities, the Wellcome Trust and the Stanley Medical Research Institute, BDRN has recruited one of the largest active research samples of individuals with bipolar disorder in the world (7500 individuals from throughout the UK).

-Lisa has been teaching in higher education for more than 25 years.
-She has wide experience of programme/module design and leadership, teaching, examination, and research supervision at undergraduate and postgraduate level to students of both science and medicine.
-She won both the Head of School’s Prize and Head of College’s Prize for Excellence in Teaching in 2010, and in 2015 she won the Award for Outstanding Teaching in the College of Medical & Dental Sciences at the University of Birmingham.
+Lisa has wide experience of programme/module design and leadership, teaching, examination, and research supervision at undergraduate and postgraduate level to students of both medicine and science.
+She won the Head of School’s Prize and Head of College’s Prize for Excellence in Teaching in 2010, and she twice won the Award for Outstanding Teaching in the College of Medical & Dental Sciences at the University of Birmingham (2010 and 2015).

-Lisa is currently a member of the project group developing the Three Counties Medical School at the University of Worcester.
+Lisa was a member of the project group that developed the new MBChB degree and the Three Counties Medical School at the University of Worcester.